Deulfi/memo-playlist/README.md

 ![Preview](https://user-images.githubusercontent.com/42466980/236659593-59d6b517-c560-4a2f-b30c-cb8daf7050e2.png)

-This is a fork of [memo](https://github.com/po5/memo) by po5, adding playlist saving functionality while not touching the original code (much).
+This is a fork of [memo](https://github.com/po5/memo) by po5, adding playlist saving functionality while not touching the original code.

 ## New Features
 - Save current playlist as .pls file (compatible with most media players)
 - Configurable save location and file extension of playlists via memo.conf
 - Playlist management menu (default keybind: g)
-- UOSC buttons for the memo and playlist menus
+- UOSC save button for the playlist menu
 - Method to clean memo.log up a bit
-- Vanilla menu for deleting playlists

 ## Notice
 - Mainly tested on Windows and with UOSC.
 Vanilla menus seemed to work, but I only looked at it shortly.
 It should work fine, since my addition aren't messing with it, but no guarantees.
 - It's quite rudimentary, don't expect a well done playlist management system.
 It's more like a 'Oh, shoot.
-I want to quickly save this for later'
+I want to quickly save this for later' option
 - While memo reads only what it needs, this does not apply to playlist stuff.
 It needs to look through all entries and could be quit slow if your history is large.

 ## Installation